Firmware Files¶

 There are a few different methods to determine which firmware file to use on a light.

-The most accurate way to determine the firmware file is by doing a Version Check.
-The last four numbers output by the version check are the model number of the firmware.
+The most accurate way to determine the firmware file is by doing a Version Check and noting the model number.

 Take that model number and look it up in the table in the Anduril MODELS file and that will be the correct firmware to use on the light, even if the name doesn’t match.